CodeWizardsDev/wizard-notify/wiki/README.md

 <br>
 <br>

-- <p>You can modify the default title.
-This is useful when the title is not provided while sending the notifications</p>
+- To modify the default title of notifications.

-    - <p style="color: lightblue;">Also you are able to force the use of default title on all notifications!</p>
-1. <p>Find the following codes in the config.lua file</p>
+1. Find the following codes in the `config.lua` file:

     ```lua
     Cfg.DefaultTitle = "Code Wizards"